 One of Laurel’s favorite things about Cabarete is that you don’t need to drive.
 It’s super easy to get around Cabarete by walking and taxi.
 From Laurel Eastman Kiteboarding/Ocean Dream/Millennium Resort you can walk on the beach to town.
 In the evening after a fun dinner/drinks/dancing we recommend you take the taxi home, the cost is around $7.

-To get to the surfing in Encuentro we recommend taking the transfer service from the local surf school, we work with Markus at 321 Take Off, he also organizes the famous Master of the Ocean contest each year and has been in Cabarete for almost 20 years.
+To get to the surfing in Encuentro we recommend taking the transfer service from the local surf school, we work with Marcus at 321 Take Off, he also organizes the famous Master of the Ocean contest each year and has been in Cabarete for ages.
 His team picks you up at your condo each morning, takes you to surf, and drops you back in time for breakfast or brunch, all for $5 per person.

 The common form of local transportation is on the back of a motorcycle taxi, called a motoconcho.
 These trips are exciting and risky, and NOT recommended.

-If you are up for a cultural experience and adventure you can try the public transportation, a shared van or car that packs an entertaining number of passengers inside then races along the road like they’re in the Indy 500.
+If you are up for a cultural experience and adventure you can try the public transportation.
+It’s a shared van or car that packs an entertaining number of passengers inside then races along the road like they’re in the Indy 500.
 If you have a high tolerance for risk, don’t mind zero personal space and no seatbelts then it can be pretty funny for very short distances.
+It’s also very economical, around $1 per ride.

-For more tips about getting around, or Cabarete travel, talk to the LEK team by email or when you’re here.
+For more tips about getting around, or Cabarete travel, talk to the LEK team by email or when you’re here kiteboarding in the Dominican Republic.